taiseit/sanleandrocs.github.io/lessons/lesson-01.md

 A. Opening Screen
    1. Click play and you will circles appear on your screen wherever your mouse is.
-      a.
-Inside the code (</>), you'll find a setup function and a draw function that contains code.
+      - Inside the code (</>), you'll find a setup function and a draw function that contains code.
-      b.
-Look up documentation by searching in taskbar tab labeled reference.
+      - Look up documentation by searching in taskbar tab labeled reference.
 For instance, if you look up `setup()`, you get [here](http://p5js.org/reference/#/p5/setup).
-         i.
-Note that there is an **example**, a **description** of the function, and **syntax** (rules to make the computer understand what you want to write.
+         - Note that there is an **example**, a **description** of the function, and **syntax** (rules to make the computer understand what you want to write.
 You will spend a lot of time looking at your code and looking back at this documentation for each function.

 B. Task 1: Make an ellipse appear in the middle of the screen.
 Use the syntax of the ellipse function to change the coordinates.